The application form must be completed online. The following materials must accompany the application in order for it to be considered complete.

 Graduate Record Examination (GRE)

-All applicants are required to submit an official score from the GRE.
+Applicants to all programs except the MFA in Creative Writing and the MFA in Drama are required to submit an official score from the GRE.
 The date of the reported test must fall within five years of the application deadline.
 There is no official minimum score required for admission.

 The Graduate School does not require applicants to submit scores from GRE subject tests.
 However, some programs do require applicants to submit such scores, and others highly encourage the inclusion of such scores.
 Please consult individual program websites for specific information.

 Test of English as a Foreign Language (TOEFL)

 All international students must submit TOEFL scores in addition to GRE scores.
 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 Applicants may submit scores from the International English Language Testing System (IELTS) instead of TOEFL scores.
 The minimum IELTS score requirement is 7.0 in each section.
 In any case, the date of the reported test must fall within two years of the application deadline.
 Admissions committees will consider applications with scores that do not meet the minimum requirements.